MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/identity-readme.md

 Alternatively, set the environment variable `AZURE_CLIENT_ID` to the identity's client ID.

+#### Authenticate Using Visual Studio Code with `DefaultAzureCredential`

+To authenticate using Visual Studio Code, ensure you have signed in through the **Azure Resources** extension.
+The signed-in user is then picked up automatically by `DefaultAzureCredential`.
+Currently, this is only supported on Windows and WSL.
+To use this method of authentication, ensure the following prerequisites are met:

+- [Azure Resources Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups) is installed in Visual Studio Code.
+- You are signed in using the `Azure: Sign In` command in VS Code.
+- You have the [`azure-identity-broker`][azure_identity_broker] package installed.

 ### Define a custom authentication flow with `ChainedTokenCredential`

 While `DefaultAzureCredential` is generally the quickest way to authenticate apps for Azure, you can create a customized chain of credentials to be considered. `ChainedTokenCredential` enables users to combine multiple credential instances to define a customized chain of credentials.
 For more information, see [ChainedTokenCredential overview][ctc_overview].